Patrick-Murray Administration Launches Innovative Communication Tool for Global Warming Initiatives

 Dashboard shows Massachusetts Greenhouse Gas Emissions down 11 percent since 1990

-BOSTON – Monday, April 22, 2013 – The Massachusetts Executive Office of Energy and Environmental Affairs (EEA) today launched a new dashboard for Global Warming Solutions Act (GWSA) initiatives.
+BOSTON – Monday, April 22, 2013 – The Massachusetts Executive Office of Energy and Environmental Affairs (EEA) today launched a for Global Warming Solutions Act (GWSA) initiatives.

 “As we celebrate Earth Day, it is appropriate to announce a practical tool that will help us gauge our success in protecting the environment,” EEA Secretary Rick Sullivan.
 “This will allow us to assess and communicate our accomplishments and impact policy-making for generations to come.”